IBSim/VirtualLab/docs/source/runsim.rst

 For example, if a parameter sweep of a tensile load magnitude was being conducted as part of the additive-manufacturing project, *StudyName* could be called 'LoadMagnitudeSweep'.

-Results from all simulations which are part of this 'study' will be saved in directory :file:`Output/Tensile/additive-manufacturing/LoadMagnitudeSweep`
+Results from all simulations which are part of this 'study' will be saved in the directory :file:`Output/Tensile/additive-manufacturing/LoadMagnitudeSweep`

 Parameters_Master
 #################